Our top pick for

 |Level of controversy||2|

-While BorgWarner's payout ratio might seem low, this can signify that BorgWarner is investing more in its future growth.
+While BorgWarner's payout ratio might seem fairly standard, it's worth remembering that BorgWarner may be investing much of the rest of its net profits in future growth.

 BorgWarner's shares were split on a 2:1 basis on 17 December 2013.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your BorgWarner shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for BorgWarner shares which in turn could have impacted BorgWarner's share price.